-Veterans Day was established to honor Americans who had served in World War I. It falls on November 11, the day when that war ended in 1918, but it now honors veterans of all wars in which the United States has fought, as well as those who are currently serving in our military.
-If you would like to honor the day with your children, we offer a few suggestions to help your children understand the importance of Veterans Day.
+Veterans Day falls on November 11 each year, honoring veterans of all wars in which the United States has fought, as well as those who are currently serving in our military.
+It was originally established to honor Americans who had served in World War I, on November 11 which is the day that war ended in 1918.
+Here are a few suggested ideas to observe this day in your setting and help children understand the importance of honoring our Veterans.

 - Many veterans serve in areas away from their friends and family.
 Encourage your children to make a card for a veteran.
 Explain the purpose of the card (thanking the veteran for their service or just wishing them a good day) and allow the children to ask questions, answering the best you can.
 You can mail the cards to:

 P.O.
 Box 5456